 BSc (Hons) Business Management

-Businesses around the world are experiencing a period of rapid global economic change which they must react to in order to grow.
-The BSc (Hons) in Business Management will support you to develop a range of intellectual, analytical, and critical thinking skills that will position you to help these businesses address the challenges they face.
+Businesses around the world are experiencing a rapidly changing economic climate to which they must adapt in order to grow and stay competitive.
+This programme has been developed in conjunction with key employers, ensuring there is a key focus on employability skills throughout the programme.
+You will develop a range of advanced intellectual, analytical, and critical thinking skills that will position you to help businesses address the challenges they face now and in the future.

 Course overview

-Upon successful completion of the degree you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership, and the Institute of Enterprise and Entrepreneurs (IOEE) Professional Diploma in Enterprise and Entrepreneurship.
-Also, annual membership to CMI is free for one year after graduation.
+On successful completion of the degree you may also obtain a Chartered Management Institute (CMI) Diploma (Level 5) in Management and Leadership.
+This is a qualification developed in consultation with employers, proven to improve employability upon graduation.
+Also, membership to CMI is free for three months after graduation.

 Work placement